Casparboetes/Rct-eva/README.md

 ```
 As a Teacher, from the class view I can click a button “ASK A QUESTION”.
 It shows me the name and picture of a random student to ask a question.
-Not entirely random though: RED students get ~49% of the questions
+Not entirely random though:
+RED students get ~49% of the questions
-YELLOW students ~33%, and GREEN students ~18%.
+YELLOW students ~33% and
+GREEN students ~18%.
 ```

-- Written test for the algorithm: see Exp-eva/lib/tekstRandomizerTest.js
+- Written test for the algorithm: see ../exp-eva/lib/tekstRandomizerTest.js
-- Run it a 1.000.000 to check the proper percentages.
+- Run it a 1.000.000 to check the proper percentages, or even more i you like :)

 ## Running Locally